 Can You Donate Dyed Hair and Color-Treated Hair?

-Contrary to popular belief, there are several places and organizations where you can donate color-treated and dyed hair.
+There are several places and organizations where you can donate color-treated and dyed hair.
 Several hair donation organizations, such as Children with Hair Loss and Locks of Love, accept color-treated or dyed hair.

 In some cases, organizations may ask you to wash out temporary highlights or dyes thoroughly before donating them.